gotamilarasan/chat-kafka-dev/README.md

 # chat-kafka-dev

-This repo has configuration to set up chat Kafka dev environment with same version as production 2.1.1.
+This repo has configuration to set up chat Kafka dev environment with version 2.1.1.

 ## Prerequisite
  - Docker